wangkanai/wangkanai/README.md

 * `AddDetection()` Adds the detection services to the services container.

-While the detection service is congifured globally, its can also be configure individually if you only need some functions.
+While the detection service is configured globally, its can also be configure individually if you only need some functions.

 ```csharp
 public void ConfigureServices(IServiceCollection services)